Adam-Thometz/Reptifeed/README.md

 ![Treat time](user-flow-pictures/feed-treat.png)

 You might be reminded to add more food to your pantry.
-That won't stop you from feeding your pet, since you clearly have the important stuff at this point.
+That won't stop you from feeding your pet, since you clearly have the staples at this point.

 ![Prompt to get more food!](user-flow-pictures/need-more.png)

 Clicking the alert takes you to the todo page.
-Let's see what we have!
+Let's see what we can do!

 ![Todos with only nice to haves](user-flow-pictures/nice-to-haves-only.png)